 Step One:

-Make the chow mein sauce by mixing together oyster sauce, dark soy sauce, vinegar, brown sugar, sesame oil, chilli sauce and salt in a small mixing bowl.
-Set aside for later use.
+I start by making the chow mein sauce by mixing together oyster sauce, dark soy sauce, vinegar, brown sugar, sesame oil, chilli sauce and salt in a small mixing bowl.

 Step Two:

-Heat a wok on a high heat and add two tablespoons of oil.
-Fry the beansprouts for 1 to 2 minutes.
+A wok is heated to a high heat and two tablespoons of oil is added before I stir-fry the beansprouts for 1 to 2 minutes.

 Step Three: